Tuesday, January 13, 2026

 He loved his comic figures,

-Sought the Fool he never had, dwarf boxer, snake-legged giant.
+Sought the Fool he never had: dwarf boxer, snake-legged giant.

-And he loved the daily magic of flasks,
+And he loved the daily magic of flasks, one

-One for every hetaera, each prettier than the last,
+For every hetaera, each prettier than the last,

 Perfume vials that pulsed with lust, amulets of power